AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

     1. number
     1. boolean
     1. scope

-   Scope refers fields of an Adaptive Form.
-When a form uses lazy loading, you can use `scope` to access its fields.
-You can access fields either when the fields are loaded or if the fields are marked global.
+    1. string[]
+    1. number[]
+    1. boolean[]
+    1. date
+    1. date[]
+    1. array
+    1. object

+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

    All parameter types are categorized under one of the above.
 None is not supported.
 Ensure that you select one of the types above.
 Types are not case-sensitive.
 Spaces are not allowed in the parameter `name`. `<Parameter Descrption>` `<parameter>  can have multiple words. </parameter>`

+* **Optional Parameter**
+Syntax: `@param {type=} name <Parameter ` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

 * **Return Type**
   Syntax: `@return {type}`
   Alternatively, you can use `@returns {type}`.